Use Lineage for Impact Analysis

 Mismatch between lineage count and tab count

-You might notice a mismatch in the count of assets between the Tableau Catalog Lineage tool and the tabs in Tableau Server or Tableau Online.
+You might notice a mismatch in the count of assets between the Tableau Catalog Lineage tool and the tabs in Tableau Server or Tableau Cloud.

 - You have "View" permissions for the asset.